 Baileys Frosting

 Let Me Know What You Think!

-If you try this Baileys frosting recipe, please tag me @chelsweets, and use the #chelsweets so that I can see your baking!
+Also, be sure to tag me @chelsweets and use #chelsweets so I can see your creations!

+Baileys Frosting